2015-2016 P.S. You Are Here Grant Recipients

 Site: Sun Valley housing project area – 9th to 12th avenues along Bryant, Clay and Decatur streets

 Description: Birdseed enlisted more than 20 artists to design and hand-paint unique creative artwork on 53 solid waste dumpsters in the Sun Valley housing area and collaborated with the neighborhood association and center to make this part of their “spring cleanup” beautification project.
-Community participants were encourage to make these pieces of art their own.
+Community participants were encouraged to make these pieces of art their own.
 These newly beautified dumpsters are situated on the local streets and can be seen from the streets and homes of the neighborhood.

 BLUEBIRD, COLFAX AND WEST COLFAX BUSINESS IMPROVEMENT DISTRICTS